okalis05/DATA-ENGINEERING-PROJECT/README.md

 skillset.

 ## OBJECTIVES
 For this track, our group choose the data engineering track.
-We are tasked with following:
+We are tasked with the following:
 1 - Find a dataset that contains at least 100 records.
 2 - Design an ETL workflows to ingest data in a SQL or NoSQL database (PostgreSQL, MongoDB, SQLite, etc).
 3 - Design a Flask Api app with JSON output to facilitate user's interactions with our work materials 4 - Research a library not covered in class related to data engineering.

 ## USER'S INTERACTIONS
-We designed a flask app to facilitate user's interaction with our project .The flask app is a combination of 4 different routes referencing each table in our database.We shared a link to our git repository which users can follow and get access to our work material.Once in there ,
+We designed a flask app to facilitate user's interaction with our project.
+The flask app is a combination of 4 different routes referencing each table in our database.
+We shared a link to our git repository which users can follow and get access to our work material.

-## SOURCE'S METADATA

 ## WHY SQLite?
 We choose to use SQLite for various reasons: